-Your personal information is only seen by people who need to do so for food bank reasons.
-It not used for any other purpose.
+Your personal information is only seen by people who need to do so for the foodbank to provide relevant support.
+It is not used for any other purpose.

 Your personal information is stored in a secure database owned and administered by the Trussell Trust, who are a separate data controller and use your data for statistical, research and monitoring purposes.
+It is also stored in a secure system administered by Dunstable Foodbank.

-Your data can be seen by people from this foodbank who have been given a login and password for the data system.
-If you go to two foodbanks, people from both foodbanks will be able to see the data from all your foodbank visits - not just for the visits to their own foodbank.
+Your data can be seen by people from Dunstable Foodbank who have been given a login and password for the data system and the Foodbank system, and limited data can be seen by the Foodbank team at Citizens Advice Dunstable & District if you have received additional support in the form of Supermarket vouchers through the Household Support Fund.
+If you go to another foodbank in the UK within the Trussell Trust Network, people from both foodbanks will be able to see the data from all your foodbank visits - not just for the visits to their own foodbank.